Kong/galileo-agent-spec/README.md

 - Connect to `tcp://socket.analytics.mashape.com:5500` in PUSH mode
 - Send ALFs automatically on the socket as they arrive
 - Listen to the flush event.
 If an ALF cannot be flushed within 5 seconds, then the ALF is put in a array/list called 'buffer'.
-Every ALF needs its own individual timeout.
+Every ALF needs its own individual timeout 5-second timeout.
 - Set a background timer/interval that executes a function every 5 seconds.
 That function checks the buffer length.
 If it's greater than 0, the ZMQ socket is destroyed and replaced with a new one.
 Then the buffer is emptied into the new socket.
 Don't forget that every ALF still needs its own 5-second timeout to check if it has been flushed successfully.
+- Every 5 minutes, replace the socket with a fresh one (to give the ELB a chance to distribute load around).

 ### HTTP